Toddlers are notorious for being picky eaters. Are you looking for ways to get your toddler to eat more foods?

 This involves learning to eat using utensils.
 This can be very frustrating and is certainly not a reason to be upset with your child.

-Utensils require coordination and the development of fine motor skills.
+Using utensils requires coordination and the development of fine motor skills.

 It should be no surprise that your child may simply resort to picking up food with her hands.
+(Which is fine!
+Let your toddler eat with their hands.)

 Being patient is extremely important.